MichaelVerthin/qa/README.md

 <h3 align="center">https://michaelverthin.github.io/qa</h3>
 </div>

-## Built from scratch using HTML, CSS, and JavaScript, this project demonstrates:
+## Built using HTML, CSS, and JavaScript, this project demonstrates:

-- Proficiency in Quality Assurance: I utilized various testing methodologies and tools, visualizing their application on specific projects showcased on the website.
+- <b>Proficiency in Quality Assurance:</b> I utilized various testing methodologies and tools, visualizing their application on specific projects showcased on the website
-- Web Development Skills: I learned and implemented front-end development techniques, ensuring a clean, functional, and responsive website.
+- <b>Web Development Skills:</b> I learned and implemented front-end development techniques, ensuring a clean, functional, and responsive website
-- UI/UX Design: I focused on user experience for seamless navigation and information presentation, allowing you to explore my skills and projects with ease.
+- <b>UI/UX Design:</b> I focused on user experience for seamless navigation and information presentation, allowing you to explore my skills and projects with ease
-- <b>Project Management:</b> I planned, designed, developed, and deployed the website within a set timeframe, showcasing my ability to manage projects effectively.
+- <b>Project Management:</b> I planned, designed, developed, and deployed the website within a set timeframe, showcasing my ability to manage projects effectively

-## Additionally, this project served as a valuable learning experience, allowing me to:
+## This project served as a valuable learning experience, allowing me to:

-- Strengthen my front-end development skills.
+- Strengthen my front-end development skills
-- Gain practical experience in deploying a website using GitHub Pages.
+- Gain practical experience in deploying a website using GitHub Pages
-- Enhance my UI/UX design principles for creating user-friendly interfaces.
+- Enhance my UI/UX design principles for creating user-friendly interfaces
 - I hope you enjoy exploring my QA Website Showcase!